vavalverde/vavalverde.github.io/essays/design.md

 ---
 layout: essay
 type: essay
-title: "A Logical Journey from Military Service to Computer Science"
+title: "A Culinary Guide to Software Development"
 # All dates must be YYYY-MM-DD format!
 date: 2024-04-25
 published: true